Do you really know your Google rep?

-One of the most misunderstood things about working with Google is the job of your Google "rep."
+One of the most misunderstood things about working with Google is the job of the Google "rep."

 Let's clear that up right now: a "Google rep" is not a support rep - they are a sales person.
 Seriously, go check out their job description!